superfastcharger/ai-tokenizers-dotnet/README.md

     disallowedSpecial: null);

-// passing an array of strin
+// passing an array of strings for allowedSpecial , will help tokenize only those special to